sherrylixuecheng/EMQAOA-DARBO/README.md

 ## Installation and usage
 This repository requires to install two open-sourced packages:

-* [ODBO](https://github.com/tencent-quantum-lab/ODBO) packge: The installation direction is provided in the corresponding main page.
+* [ODBO](https://github.com/sherrylixuecheng/ODBO) packge: The installation direction is provided in the corresponding main page.
+NOTE: Tencent has deactivate the Tencent public repo [ODBO](https://github.com/tencent-quantum-lab/ODBO) written in the paper.
+Please see my personal repo linked, and to get the exact version as the published paper version, go to the `tencent_migrate` branch.

 * [TensorCircuit](https://github.com/tencent-quantum-lab/tensorcircuit) or TC: ```pip install tensorcircuit```